How to Avoid Food Poisoning When Traveling Abroad

-It’s any traveler’s worst nightmare: You’ve spent time planning your trip and just hours after eating a meal at your destination, your stomach begins to churn and you start to feel nauseous.
-Before you know it, the hotel bathroom has become your favorite place and you’re too sick to do anything other than stay there.
-Unfortunately, this scenario happens all too often.
+It’s any traveler’s worst nightmare: You’ve spent time planning your trip, and just hours after eating a meal at your destination, your stomach begins to churn and you start to feel nauseous.
+Before you know it, you’re too sick to do anything other than stay at the hotel.

 Food poisoning is an awful experience no matter when it happens, but it can really become an issue when it happens during your travels for many different reasons.
 After all, you might not know where to get medical care or have a schedule to follow.